Take A Tour

 Welcome to Yellow Room

-The Yellow Room is home to BNS second graders who enjoy a weekly yoga practice.
-Yellow Roomers also take turns housing - and writing about adventures with - Sunny the dog.
+The Yellow Room is home to BNS second graders.
 It is during this year that students transition to becoming more independent readers and writers.
 They add entries to their journals regularly and begin writing letters and stories.
-The highlight in the Yellow Room is working with children's book author/illustrators Cece Bell and Tom Angleberger!

-Meet Judy Bauer and visit the Yellow Room page for info on the BNS Second Grade curriculum.
+Meet Sarah Coleman and visit the Yellow Room page for info on the BNS Second Grade curriculum.

 Welcome to Green Room